Peru-odoo/odoo-community-carpentry/carpentry_mrp_import/readme/DESCRIPTION.rst

 Mostly storable products are expected to be found in an external database.
 Such products are added in Manufacturing Order's component (as per below logics).

-Any non-storable products found in components list of an external database are added in draft order(s) (i.e. quotation(s)) automatically created at this occasion, per supplier.

 **Ignored products**
 If an external database contains products archived or configured as not purchasable in Odoo, they are ignored for Manufacturing Order's components.